Apply now to become a firefighter!

-- Once the application period ends, Human Resources will send an invitation letter to all qualified applicants regarding the fire department’s physical agility test dates.
+- Once the application period ends, Human Resources will send an invitation letter to all qualified applicants regarding the fire department’s physical ability test dates.

-- Upon successfully completion of the entry-level firefighter recruitment exam, a letter will be sent with dates and information regarding the interview process.
+- Upon successful completion of the entry-level firefighter recruitment exam, a letter will be sent with dates and information regarding the interview process.

-- The Human Resources Department will notify candidates who successfully fulfilled all the pre-employment requirements with an official start day, if chosen for employment.
+- The Human Resources Department will notify candidates who successfully fulfill all the pre-employment requirements with an official start day, if chosen for employment.